An Adult's Voice

 If you would like to share with others something about your time as an adult living at Centrepoint which would help others understand what happened better, or you would like to offer an explanation or apology for your role in events, please make contact with the project administrator at email@example.com.

 DOCUMENTARY BY COSTA BOTES

-A frank conversation with four siblings about their troubled teenage years at Centrepoint led to the documentary Angie, screening nationwide at the New Zealand International Film Festival from late July.
-Anke Richter, who initiated the project five years ago, catches up with Angie Meiklejohn and her family – and talks to other survivors ready to break their silence about Bert Potter’s toxic community.
+A frank conversation with four siblings about their troubled teenage years at Centrepoint led to the documentary Angie, which screened nationwide at the New Zealand International Film Festival in 2018.
+Anke Richter, who initiated the project five years before, catches up with Angie Meiklejohn and her family – and talks to other survivors ready to break their silence about Bert Potter’s toxic community.